EconStor Survey 2022: Repository Registers Satisfied Users, but More Marketing Efforts Needed

 About the authors:

-Ralf Toepfer works in the Publication Services Department of the ZBW – Leibniz Information Centre for Economics, where he is responsible for discipline-specific services for the management of economic research data, among other things.
-You can also find him on Mastodon.
+Ralf Toepfer works in the Publication Services department of the ZBW – Leibniz Information Centre for Economics, where he is responsible for discipline-specific services for the management of economic research data, prepares publication analyses in the context of the Open Access transformation and supports the development of the Open Library Economics (OLEcon).
+He can also be found on Mastodon.

 Portrait: Lisa Schäfer©